Your cart

 6. Body awareness instead of performance thinking

-notice subtle differences
+perceive subtle differences

 7. Pelvic floor, emotions and safety